semrush/intergalactic/website/docs2/components/checkbox/checkbox.md

 All checkbox sizes can be used with the corresponding text paragraphs.

-@table-caption Checkbox with a paragraph of text
+Table: Checkbox with a paragraph of text

 | Checkbox size (px) | Paragraph size (px)    | Appearance example                           |
 | ------------------ | ---------------------- | -------------------------------------------- |